HandBrake/HandBrake-docs/source/docs/en/latest/technical/performance.markdown

 3. Hardware encoders (AMD VCE, Intel QSV, Nvidia NVENC)
 4. VP8

 x264 presents an excellent balance between speed and quality, and it is compatible with all modern devices.
-It is the default video encoder in most of HandBrake’s official presets.
+It is the default video encoder in most of HandBrake’s official `Presets`.

 Hardware encoders such as AMD VCE, Intel QSV, and Nvidia NVENC are very fast and may be a good choice on less powerful computers where performance is the greatest concern, and the highest quality and smallest file sizes are not a priority.